 - Students are expected to attend school every day school is in session.
-Students are required to follow the state mandated attendance policy - o All work due to absences must be made up. - If a student has a prearranged absence, missed work should be completed before the student is gone.
+Students are required to follow the state mandated attendance policy: - All work due to absences must be made up. - If a student has a prearranged absence, missed work should be completed before the student is gone. - If students leave the facility without permission, they must make up work for the class they missed the following day.